ViliamKopecky/Ristretto/README.md

 Client-side javascript testing with Test'em
 ===========================================

-See file `testem.json` with configuration.
-And run tests by:
+See file `./example/testem.json` with configuration.
+And run tests with command:

 `./example $ testem`